-Despite the general principles that apply to property owned on the date of separation, Ontario law places the spouses’ rights to a matrimonial home in a separate category.
-Few people know that the act of marriage creates an automatic equal ownership of a family residence, regardless of who owns the home.
+There are specific laws that may complicate the division of assets and debts.
+In Ontario, the law places the rights to the matrimonial home in a separate category.
+Few people know that the act of marriage creates an automatic equal ownership of a family residence, regardless of who paid for it.

-Each spouse is entitled to occupy the home, regardless of who owns the home.
-Few people know that a spouse who owns the home before marriage may need to share the total value with their other spouse at separation, even though that other spouse made no contribution to its purchase.
+Each spouse is entitled to occupy the home, regardless of who owns it.
+Few people know that a spouse who owns the home before marriage may need to share its total value with the other spouse at separation, even though that other spouse made no contribution to its purchase.

-Steve Benmor and his team of divorce professionals have been advising clients on their rights to the matrimonial home for over 25 years.
-To get personalized advice from Mr. Benmor today, call 416-489-8890 to Book a Strategy Session.
+Steve Benmor and his team of divorce professionals have been advising clients on their rights to the matrimonial home for over 30 years.
+To get personalized advice from Mr. Benmor today, call 416-489-8890 to Book a Session.

 For more information check out our FAQs.